deeplearning4j/deeplearning4j/modelserver.md

 ---
-title: Model Server for Deep Learning and AI
+title: Model Server for Machine Learning and AI
 layout: default
+redirect_from: linear-regression
 ---

-# Model Server for Deep Learning and AI
+# Model Server for Machine Learning and AI

 Deeplearning4j serves machine-learning models for inference in production using the free developer edition of SKIL, the [Skymind Intelligence Layer](https://skymind.ai/products).